Esri/public-transit-tools/transit-network-analysis-tools/UsersGuide.md

 * **End Time (HH:MM) (24 hour time)**: The upper end of the time window you wish to analyze.
 Must be in HH:MM format (24-hour time).
 The End Time is inclusive, meaning that an analysis will be performed for the time of day you enter here.
 * **Time Increment (minutes)**: Increment the OD Cost Matrix's time of day by this amount between solves.
 For example, for a Time Increment of 1 minute, the OD Cost Matrix will be solved for 10:00, 10:01, 10:02, etc.  A Time Increment of 2 minutes would calculate the OD Cost Matrix for 10:00, 10:02, 10:04, etc.
 * **Maximum Origins and Destinations per Chunk**: In order to solve large OD Cost Matrix problems efficiently, the tool can split up large numbers of inputs into chunks and solve the chunks in parallel across multiple cores of your computer.
 This parameter specifies the maximum number of origins and destinations that should be allowed in a single chunk.
 The optimal number depends on your computing resources.
 Larger chunks take longer to solve and require more memory, but there is some overhead associated with having more chunks.
-* **Maximum Number of Parallel Processes**: In order to solve large OD Cost Matrix problems efficiently, the tool solve the OD Cost Matrix for different start times in parallel across multiple cores of your machine.
+* **Maximum Number of Parallel Processes**: In order to solve large OD Cost Matrix problems efficiently, the tool solves the OD Cost Matrix for different start times in parallel across multiple cores of your machine.
 If the number of origins and destinations are large, it may also break them up into chunks and solve them in parallel as well.
 This parameter designates the number of parallel processes that can safely be used.
 You should select a number less than or equal to the number of virtual cores or processors your computer has.
 * **Destinations Weight Field**:  Optionally, choose a field from your Destinations table that will be used as a weight.
 For example, if your destinations represent employment centers, the weight field could be the number of jobs available at each point.
 Only integer and double fields can be used for the weight field.
 If you do not choose a weight field, each destination will be counted as 1.
 * **Barriers**: Optionally, choose layers with point, line, or polygon barriers to use in the OD Cost Matrix analysis.
 * **Precalculate Network Locations**: When doing an OD Cost Matrix analysis, the input origin and destination points must be ["located" on the network dataset](https://pro.arcgis.com/en/pro-app/latest/help/analysis/networks/locating-analysis-inputs.htm).
 Because the tool parallelizes the OD Cost Matrix across multiple processes, using the same origins and destinations many times, it saves time to calculate the network locations in advance rather than repeating this calculation in every parallel process.
 The only time you should uncheck this parameter is if you have already calculated the network locations of your input origins and destinations for the network dataset and travel mode you are using, and you simply wish to re-use these.

 Advanced users with specific analysis needs can modify additional OD Cost Matrix analysis properties in the CalculateAccessibilityMatrix_OD_config.py file.
 Note that you may need to close and re-open ArcGIS Pro in order for those changes to be used when the tool runs.